Deba bōchō: History

 The deba bōchō first appeared during the Edo period in Sakai.
-Following the traditions of Japanese knives, they have just a single bevel to the edge — with an urasuki hollow back on premium blades — so generally come in just right-handed versions, but left-handed ones can be found in specialist shops.
-It is designed to behead and fillet fish.
-A deba's thickness, and often a more obtuse angle on the back of the heel allow it to cut off the heads of fish without damage.
-The rest of the blade is then used to ride against the fish bones, separating the fillet.
+Following the traditions of Japanese knives, they have just a single bevel to the edge − with an urasuki hollow back on premium blades − so usually come in right-handed versions, but left-handed ones can be found in specialist shops.

+Generally, the deba is one of a trio single-bevelled Japanese kitchen knives forming a basic range essential to washoku — 和食 — "Japanese cuisine":